sebkouba/dynamic-flask-form/README.md

 #### CombinedForm
 `phones = FieldList(FormField(PhoneForm, default=lambda: Phone()))`

 That is the line of code where it all broke down for me.
 Once there is a working example it's hopefully not so mysterious.
 Setting the default to `lambda: Phone()` was difficult for me to get to (see [Fixing populate_obj](https://groups.google.com/forum/#!msg/wtforms/5KQvYdLFiKE/TSgHIxmsI8wJ))

 #### Index
+I just load the one user from the db, no messing around.
-Simply loading one User and taking it from there is a means to focus on the actual problem.
-Messing with a dropdown for different users just distracts from the main point here.
+Playing with a dropdown for different users just distracts from the main point here.

 I'm not sure if aassing a new Phone instance where the User has no phones is the